dfdeshom/helm-mt/README.md

 # helm-mt
 Helm bindings for managing multi-term terminals

-Create and delete multi-term terminals easily with Helm
+Create and delete terminals in `term` or `shell` mode  easily with Helm

-A call to `helm-mt` will show a list of running terminal sessions by examining buffers with major mode `term-mode`.
+A call to `helm-mt` will show a list of running terminal sessions by examining buffers with major mode `term-mode` or `shell-mode`.
 From there, you should be able to create, delete or switch over to existing terminal buffers